 Berlin Pro – CT800

 This is a game between the Mephisto Berlin Pro London, rated at ELO 2250, and the CT800.
-Both play at 30 seconds per move.skip over animated chessboard
+Both play at 30 seconds per move.Skip chessboard

 Mephisto Berlin Pro London vs. CT800 1. d2-d4 d7-d6 (Pirc Defence) 2. e2-e4 Ng8-f6 3.
 Nb1-c3 c7-c6 4. f2-f4 g7-g6 5.
 Ng1-f3 Bf8-g7 6.
 Bf1-d3 0-0 7.
 0-0 Bc8-g4 8. h2-h3 Bg4xf3 9.
 Qd1xf3 Qd8-b6 10.
 Nc3-e2 Nb8-a6 11. c2-c3 Ra8-d8 12. f4-f5 d6-d5 (Wrong pawn - e7-e5 was called for.)
 13. e4-e5 Nf6-d7 14.
 Kg1-h2 Na6-c7 (Losing tempo to the immediate c6-c5.)
 15. Qf3-g3 c6-c5 16. b2-b3 c5xd4 (Nc7-a6 was better.)
 17. c3xd4 Qb6-a5 (Puts the queen off the game.
 Nc7-a6 was better.)
 18. Bc1-g5 Rd8-e8 19. e5-e6 Nc7xe6 20. f5xe6 f7xe6 21.
 Rf1xf8+ Nd7xf8 22.
 Qg3-f3 e6-e5 (Nf8-d7 would have offered more resistance.)
 23. Ra1-f1 Kg8-h8 24.
 Qf3-f7 Re8-b8 (Why not Rc8?
 But it is lost anyway.)
 25. Qf7xe7 e5-e4 26.
 Rf1-f7 Qa5-b6 27.
 Rf7xg7 ...
 (Mate in 6 is ahead.)
 (Black resigned even without seeing the mate.)